-This Sunday work session will be curated by the Matter of Contradiction’s team and we therefore welcome proposals from diverse fields of study that might offer interesting pathways, problematic and objects.
-The aim of this work session will be the production of a collective “object” that theoretically as much as performatively addresses the questions raised during the two days conference.
-Bearing in mind the short amount of time we have on the Sunday we will provide a short suggested bibliography that introduces many of the ideas under discussion and engage each participant in a dialogue at least a week prior to the workshop.
+The workshop was free and open to all but places were limited.
+Curated by the Matter of Contradiction’s team, this Sunday work session welcomed proposals from diverse fields of study that offer interesting pathways, problematic and objects.
+The aim of this work session was the production of a collective “object” that theoretically as much as performatively addresses the questions raised during the two days conference.
+We provided a short suggested bibliography that introduced many of the ideas under discussion and engaged each participant in a dialogue a week prior to the workshop.

 All videos of the event will be uploaded in the next few weeks on The Matter of Contradiction’s vimeo channel.
 They can also be accessed through the links below.

 “ “[sic] TIM GOLDIE, CONSUMER ELECTRONICS & MATTIN, BILLY BAO,MARK AERIAL WALLER, MATTHEW NOEL-TOD, JOHN WILD & ALLON KAYE LAUNCH PARTY FOR: